IzzyBrand/explosive-bakery/arduino_carlson/readme.md

-# Rocketry Survey System: Carlson
+# Carlson: Chute Deployment and Logging System

 This directory contains code for the first Carlson system.